passionofcrisis/Lamzu-Webdriver-Aurora-Linux-fix/README.md

-**Credits to Gunther and Stics on the Lamzu discord, WingofaGriffin on github**
+**Credits to Gunther, Stics, and minn on the Lamzu discord, WingofaGriffin on github**